 The school day at Harbor School starts at 8:30 am and ends at 2:30 pm.

-A typical class of eight students has one special education teacher and one to three assistants.
-There is usually one staff member for every two students.
+A typical class of eight to ten students has one special education teacher and a student to staff ratio of less than two to one.